Guide to Servo Motor - How it Works

 - Analog: An analog servo usually has drives that operate a basic analog control circuit.
 These drives are found in both brushed and brushless DC motors.
 A traditional +/- 10V signal is used as the control input.
 Analog is also the standard type of servo and it controls the speed of the motor by sending on and off pulses.
 A minimum of 50 pulses is sent through an analog servo motor.
 However, when the unit is switched off or at rest, no voltage is transported through.

 - Digital: Small microprocessors are used to receive and send required actions at high voltage pulses.
-Almost six times the amount of pulses are sent than an analog does.
+Almost six times the amount of pulses are sent then an analog does.
 The faster the pulse, the more consistent the torque is.
 This ultimately results in faster and smoother response times.

 To summarise, servo motors are used in many industries and have several advantages.
 They provide a solution to many mechanical problems and have features that make them powerful and efficient.